 Where can you recycle paper?

 All councils in Devon collect paper for recycling.
-To find out more about what you can recycle and where it is recycled in your area click here.
+To find out more about what and where you can recycle in your area click here.